meharritgithub/Codesoft-Task3/README.md

 # Codesoft-Task3
-In this task i create a landscape page by using HTML and CSS.
+In this task i create a Calculator performing operations of addition, subtrction,multiplication, division and modolus by using HTML, CSS and JavaScript.